-A water flosser – also known as an oral irrigator – sprays a high-pressure jet of water between your teeth to clean the spaces brushing misses and removes food and bacteria.
-This helps keep plaque at bay, reduces the risk of cavities, helps prevent gum disease and even fights bad breath.
+Like brushing with an electric toothbrush and a good toothpaste, water flossers have changed the game when it comes to keeping our teeth and gums healthy.
+Also known as oral irrigators, water flossers spray a high-pressure jet of water between your teeth to clean the spaces that brushing misses, and removes food and bacteria.
+This helps keep plaque at bay, reduces the risk of cavities, helps prevent gum disease, fight bad breath and, in some cases, whiten teeth.

 “Water flossers can be a great option for people who have trouble flossing by hand,” says Dr Rhona Eskander, dentist, co-founder of Parla, ambassador for WaterPik and owner of Chelsea Dental Clinic.
 “People who have had dental work that makes flossing difficult – like braces or permanent or fixed bridges – might also like to try water flossers.”